 Free: Free to enter, free to take part.

-Local: Ideally a Fun Palace is by local people for local people – perhaps a group of neighbours, a residents association, some friends getting together, or strangers how have decided to join up to create a local Fun Palace.
-If you are a venue, building or organisation, ‘local’ might mean your staff, the night cleaners, businesses nearby.
-It also means those people who live close but never visit, because they don’t think it is for them.
-If you’re making a Fun Palace, we’d say don’t produce something ‘for’ those people, hoping they will come, instead hand your space over and let them decide what to do.
+Local: A Fun Palace is by local people for local people – perhaps a group of neighbours, a residents’ association or friends getting together.
+If you are a venue, building or organisation, ‘local’ might mean your staff, the cleaners, businesses nearby.
+It also means those who live close but never visit, because they don’t think your space is for them.
+If you’re making a Fun Palace, we’d say don’t ‘deliver’ an event those people hoping they will come, instead hand your space over and let them decide what happens.
 Pretty soon they’ll feel they own it.
 For TwoCan’s Fun Palace in Gloucester it meant working with the homeless person who slept in the doorway of their Fun Palace space – he joined in and it was his Fun Palace too.

-Hands-on: Fun Palaces are about joining in with arts, science, crafts and tech.
-We had this feedback from South Elmsall Library’s 2016 Fun Palace: “I’ve met a young girl today who I’ve never spoken to before and she lives on my street, through chatting I’ve found out her Grandma was my best friend at school.”
+Hands-on: Fun Palaces are about joining in with whatever your version of ‘culture’ may be (arts, science, craft, tech, digital, heritage, sports), whatever brings people together.
+We had this feedback from South Elmsall Library’s 2016 Fun Palace: I’ve met a young girl today who I’ve never spoken to before and she lives on my street, through chatting I’ve found out her Grandma was my best friend at school.
 Doing something together gave them a chance to talk.